windmaomao/adventofcode/2019/README.md

 ## Day 3

-Started the test after work at 3pm, finished under 1.5hours.
-The question isn't easy and I solved with some math skill, a bit more complicated.
+Started the test after work at 3pm, finished within 1.5 hours.
+The question could be easy using Map but I solved with some math skill, a bit more complicated.
 I spend a bit more time on second part, lesson learned

-- No need to rush to part II if the solution isn't solid
+- Hashmap can be used to speed up the matching process
 - Store values first and then compute/collect later

 ## Day 4